pillar-markup/pillar/src/Pillar-BookTester.package/PRBookTestDummyClass.class/README.md

 I am a Class used by any of the Pillar-BookTester package.
 Tests made in this package can test method/class definitions here.
+PRBookTesterVisitor may need to create classes or methods and they should all be subclasses of PRBookTestDummyClass in a way.

-On the other hand, the package Pillar-BookTesterResult should only be used by PillarTestGenerator
+On the other hand, the package Pillar-BookTesterResults should only be used by PillarTestGenerator.

+Pillar-BookTesterResults splits in two packages:
+	- TestResults used by PRBookTestGenerator tests
+	- Books when using the command createTests on a book